The Payer Data Classification Gap That's Going to Show Up in Your NPRM Asset Inventory

 TECHNOLOGY GROUP

-If this describes your situation: matt@severiansecurity.com
+If this describes your situation: matt@severiansecurity.com · Book a 30-minute scoping call

 The license was treated as the deliverable, but it was only ever the starting material.
+Copilot didn't create a new risk, it made the existing one observable.

 Severian Technology Group architects and implements data security programs on Microsoft Purview.
 The platform already exists inside your E5 tenant.
 The work is configuring it with the specificity it demands.

-Content Search and eDiscovery were designed for legal holds and targeted investigation, not for the kind of systematic, organization-wide data mapping that a serious DLP architecture requires.
+Content Search and eDiscovery were designed for legal holds and targeted investigation, not for the kind of systematic, organization-wide data mapping that a serious DLP and Copilot-readiness architecture requires.
 The tool was built because the gap in the platform existed and no one had closed it.

 Sensitivity labels designed not as a taxonomy exercise but as an operational framework.
 Each label maps directly to encryption behavior, access restrictions, and downstream DLP policy enforcement.